 Some elements we keep in mind to enable this are:

-- Use of a clear call-to-action, the primary one being the checkout button.
+- Using of a clear call-to-action, the primary one being the checkout button.

 - Providing adequate feedback to avoid confusion.
 The product added to the cart should be confirmed.

-- Use of mini cart widgets so customers can add more items to the cart without having to switch between pages.
+- Utilising mini cart widgets so customers can add more items to the cart without having to switch between pages.

 - Making all the shipping costs or taxes clear at the outset to avoid any surprises.

-Once the items have been added to the shopping cart, most websites have the checkout option right there to direct them to a page requesting shipping and billing information.
+Once the items are added to the cart, most websites have the checkout option right there to direct them to a page requesting shipping and billing information.
 This step should be quick and easy.
 Having too many pages requesting information can make the users abandon their cart.

-A few things we keep in mind when designing the checkout page are:
+A few things we focus on when designing the checkout page are:

 - Allowing guest checkouts.